Naf256/psychology/history of psy-1203/associationism.md

 will be fat.
 c.
 The law of similarity.
 If two things are similar, the thought of one will tend to trigger the thought of the other.
 d.
 The law of contrast.
-Secing or recalling something may trigger the recollection of something completely opposite.
+Seeing or recalling something may trigger the recollection of something completely opposite.
 If you think of the tallest person you know, you may suddenly recall the shortest one as well.
 For 2000 years, these four laws were assumed to hold true.
 No one, however, cared that much